-The full form of the abbreviation SEZ is Special Economic Zone.
+The full form of the abbreviation IT SEZ is Information Technology Special Economic Zone.
 SEZs or Special Economic Zones are the areas where business and trade laws are differently applied.

 SEZs are Special Economic Zones placed within a country’s borders with the goals of improving trade balance, employment, increased investment, job creation, and efficient administration.
 Financial policies are in place to encourage firms to establish themselves in the zone.
 Investing, taxing, commerce, quotas, customs, and labour restrictions are all examples of these policies.
 Companies may also be offered tax vacations, in which they are allowed a period of reduced taxation after establishing themselves in a zone.